jkeohan/rctr-9-8-20/w03d05/lifting-state.md

 `App.js`

-Let's import and render the Component
+Let's import and render the SmallImage Component

 ```js